eje24/coral/README.md

     - 🏗️ enable link-time optimization (quick)
     - extend tensor index/entry value lambda broadcasts to variable
     - 🏗️ add in ability to construct different views of the same tensor (just have another tensor pointing to the same data, but with different num_rows, num_columns)
+    - 🏗️ reference count and "garbage collect" old tensors
+    - 🏗️ introduce a notion of "tensor dims" (maybe as a struct like tensor_dims_t) so tensors can be initialized by
     - ℹ️: for now, grad_ops return tensors, not variables, as we do not care about higher order derivatives (i.e. treating gradients as variables in their own right)
     - ✅ make everything heap-allocated
     - ✅ variadic update (tensors should be able to be initialized up to 3 dimensions) - DONE